pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before September 1, 2020: 100% refund
+* Cancellation before January 15, 2021: 100% refund
-* Cancellation before September 24, 2020: 50% refund
+* Cancellation before February 15, 2021: 50% refund
-* Cancellation after October 10, 2020: no refund
+* Cancellation after March 1, 2021: no refund

-Come join me on October 24, 2020, talking travel, life, photography and many other things\!
+Come join me on March 20, 2021 talking travel, life, photography and many other things\!

 ### The photographer